Skip To Content

 Fluoroelastomer (FKM/FPM)

 Also known as fluoro-rubbers or fluorine rubbers, these fluorocarbon-based synthetic rubbers are designed to provide long-lasting performance in high temperatures, sunlight, and a broad range of chemical exposures.
-Common types include fluorosilicone rubber and Viton.
+Common types include fluorosilicone rubber and Viton®.

-• Fluorosilicone: Fluorosilicone offers excellent temperature resistance)change to Fahrenheit., a hardness range (40-80 Shore A), and the water, oil, chemical, and solvent resistance that provide long-term reliability needed in challenging environments.(Maximum operating temperature 395°Fahrenheit)
+• Fluorosilicone: Fluorosilicone offers excellent temperature resistance (-11 to 400° F), a hardness range (40-80 Shore A), and the water, oil, chemical, and solvent resistance that provide long-term reliability needed in challenging environments.

 Fluorocarbon Elastomer